 Where to visit on the Caribbean coast of Mexico

 32 kilometres of soft white sand, lined by spectacular hotels, Cancun has always been considered the top destination for spring breakers and all-inclusive tourism.
 Due to the availability of large meeting rooms and spacious hotel bedrooms, it has also become a popular destination for business meetings and trips.
 The nightlife is also busy which undoubtedly makes the location more attractive.
 Being close to Cancun International Airport is also a bonus, as you can dip your feet into the turquoise Caribbean water 30 minutes after you land!

 Mostly known as a party town, Playa del Carmen is the perfect destination for everyone.
 Its endless beach offers both quiet areas as well as beach bars with non-stop music.
 Accommodation ranges from high-end resorts, apartments, mid-range boutique hotels and hostels.
 Food lovers will find a variety of restaurants for all tastes, from international cuisine to local Mexican specialities, street food, and vegan options.
-Nightlife is also topnotch, with live music on the beach, rooftop bars, and the famous Cocobongo for spectacular shows.
+Nightlife is also topnotch, with live music on the beach and rooftop bars.

 Cozumel is a bigger island located right in front of Playa del Carmen.
 It’s where the huge cruises come into, so part of the island around the port is quite touristy.
 Having said that, if you walk a few steps into town, off along the coast, you will find a very peaceful local Mexican town.
 Cozumel is also one of the world’s top diving destinations.
 It’s located right by the second largest barrier reef in the world, the Mesoamerican Barrier Reef System, also known as the Mayan Reef.
 It starts in Isla Contoy and continues all the way down to Honduras.
 If you are a diver, it’s something you don’t want to miss!